pytorch/tutorials/recipes_source/quantization.rst

     # quantization aware training goes here
     model_qat = torch.quantization.convert(model_qat.eval(), inplace=False)

+For more detailed examples of the quantization aware training, see `here <https://pytorch.org/docs/master/quantization.html#quantization-aware-training>`_ and `here <https://pytorch.org/tutorials/advanced/static_quantization_tutorial.html#quantization-aware-training>`_.

+A pre-trained quantized model can also be used for quantized aware transfer learning, using the same `quant` and `dequant` calls shown above.
+See `here <https://pytorch.org/tutorials/intermediate/quantized_transfer_learning_tutorial.html#part-1-training-a-custom-classifier-based-on-a-quantized-feature-extractor>`_ for a complete example.

 After a quantized model is generated using one of the steps above, before the model can be used to run on mobile devices, it needs to be further converted to the `TorchScript` format and then optimized for mobile apps.
 See the `Script and Optimize for Mobile recipe <script_optimized.html>`_ for details.

-For a complete example of the quantization aware training, read this `tutorial <https://pytorch.org/tutorials/advanced/static_quantization_tutorial.html>`_.

 Learn More
 -----------------